 Plan G provides the most comprehensive coverage for older adults.
 If you have frequent medical appointments or are diagnosed with a chronic illness, this will give you the best coverage.
 Keep in mind the premiums may be a bit higher.
 Very similar to Plan F, Plan G covers almost everything, minus the Part B deductible.
 As a result, you’ll need to pay the Medicare Part B deductible before your insurance benefits kick in.

 FYI: If you’re feeling overwhelmed trying to research Medigap insurance, visit our guide to Medicare supplement insurance.
 It covers everything you need to know from understanding what Medigap is to how to enroll.

 If you’re an older adult living on a tight budget but still want decent coverage, Plan N may be for you.
 Your monthly premium will be lower with Plan N, but be prepared to pay for Part B deductible, coinsurance, and any excess charges.

-FYI: When comparing plans and premiums between supplemental insurance providers, take this household discount into consideration.
-It could be the tipping point between the two providers you’re considering!
+Keep In Mind: When comparing plans and premiums between supplemental insurance providers, take this household discount into consideration.
+It could be the tipping point between the two providers you're considering!